salesforce/secure-filters/README.md

   <div style="background-color: #USERINPUT;"></div>
 ```

+:warning: **CAUTION** even though this module prevents breaking out of style-attribute
+context, it is still somewhat risky to allow user-controlled input (see caveats
+on [css](#cssvalue) above).
+Be sure to combine with whitelist-based input
+sanitization!

-Encodes the value first as in the `css()` filter, then entity-encodes the result.
+Encodes the value first as in the `css()` filter, then HTML entity-encodes the result.

 For example, the string `<wow>` becomes `&#92;3c wow&#92;3e `.